Robotic-Decision-Making-Lab/auv_controllers/README.md

 # auv_controllers

-auv_controllers is a collection of Chainable controllers for autonomous underwater vehicles implemented using [ros2_control](https://control.ros.org/master/index.html).
-Controllers have been designed to support the complete AUV control hierarchy and to enable benchmarking against other commonly-used control algorithms.
+auv_controllers is a collection of Chainable controllers for autonomous underwater vehicles implemented using ros2_control.
+The controllers have been designed to support the complete AUV control hierarchy and to enable benchmarking against other commonly-used control algorithms.

 > [!NOTE]
 > If you are interested in adding your own controller to this project, please